-- Section 7.
-After a student has participated as a representative of one member school in a playoff contest or tournament leading up to a state championship, that student shall not under any circumstances be eligible to compete for another member school in that same series of playoffs or tournaments leading up to a state championship for that same school year. - Section 8.
-A student who has participated at the college or professional level in any of the same athletic activities regulated by OSSAA on behalf of its member schools shall not be permitted to participate for or against member schools in that same activity.
-A student may be permitted to participate in athletic contests leading to and including the Olympics and similar national or international competitions without losing eligibility, with the approval of OSSAA's Board of Directors.
+- Section 8.
+After a student has participated as a representative of one member school in a playoff contest or tournament leading up to a state championship, that student shall not under any circumstances be eligible to compete for another member school in that same series of playoffs or tournaments leading up to a state championship for that same school year. - Section 9.
+A student who has participated at the college or professional level in any of the same athletic activities regulated by OSSAA shall not be permitted to participate for or against member schools in that same activity.
+A student may be permitted to participate in athletic contests leading to and including the Olympics and similar national or international competitions without losing eligibility, with the approval of OSSAA Executive Director.